Magneosolutions/vibeflow/memory-bank/techContext.md

 ## Technical Constraints & Considerations
 *   **API Rate Limits:** Interactions with external APIs (AI models, GitHub, GCP, MongoDB Atlas) will be subject to rate limits.
 Implement appropriate error handling, retries, and potentially queuing mechanisms.
 *   **Cost Management:**
-    *   Leverage free tiers of MongoDB Atlas and GCP for user-generated apps as much as possible.
-    *   Monitor API usage for AI services and cloud services to manage costs for the VibeFlow platform itself.
+    *   Monitor API usage for AI services (Gemini) and cloud services (Cloud Run, MongoDB Atlas) to manage costs for the VibeFlow platform itself.
 *   **Security:**
-    *   Securely manage API keys and credentials.
+    *   Securely manage API keys and credentials for VibeFlow's own services.
     *   Validate all user inputs.
-    *   Implement secure password storage (hashing and salting if not using a managed identity service).
+    *   Rely on Google Cloud Identity Platform for secure user authentication.
-    *   Protect against common web vulnerabilities (XSS, CSRF, SQLi - though NoSQL is used, injection is still a concern).
+    *   Protect against common web vulnerabilities (XSS, CSRF, etc.).
-    *   Ensure generated code follows basic security best practices.
-    *   Protect user data and PII.
+    *   Protect user data and PII (e.g., user vibes, saved preferences).
-*   **Scalability:** Design backend services to be scalable, potentially using serverless functions or container orchestration.
+*   **Scalability:** Design backend services (Vibe Analysis & Feedback, Resource Discovery) to be scalable.
 MongoDB Atlas and Cloud Run are inherently scalable.
 Authentication service must also be scalable.
-*   **Code Generation Quality:** The utility of VibeFlow heavily depends on the quality, correctness, and relevance of the AI-generated code.
-This will require careful prompt engineering and potentially fine-tuning models or using specialized code generation AIs.
+*   **AI Insight Quality:** The utility of VibeFlow will heavily depend on the quality, relevance, and actionability of the AI-generated feedback, resource suggestions, and learning pathways.
+This requires careful prompt engineering.
-*   **Dataset Curation:** The quality and breadth of the curated public datasets in MongoDB will significantly impact the value proposition.
+*   **Resource Curation:** The quality, breadth, and up-to-dateness of the curated datasets, API information, and learning resources in MongoDB will significantly impact the value proposition.
 This requires an ongoing effort.
-*   **Boilerplate Variety:** Offering a diverse set of well-structured boilerplates for different application types and tech stacks will be important.

 ## Dependencies (High-Level)
 *   **VibeFlow Platform:**
     *   MongoDB Node.js/Python Driver
-    *   Google Cloud SDK/Client Libraries (for Cloud Build, Cloud Run, AI APIs)
+    *   Google Cloud SDK/Client Libraries (for Cloud Run, Identity Platform, AI APIs)
-    *   GitHub API Client Library
-    *   Chosen frontend and backend frameworks
+    *   Chosen frontend (React) and backend frameworks.
-*   **Generated Starter Kits:**
-    *   Dependencies specific to the chosen tech stack (e.g., React, Express, etc.)
-    *   MongoDB Driver
-    *   `gcloud` CLI (for deployment scripts, though Cloud Build handles this)
+    *   (No GitHub API client library needed for user repos in this model).